dvanoni/notero/README.md

 ## Installation and Setup

-The [latest release][] of the plugin is available on GitHub.
-See the [changelog](CHANGELOG.md) for release notes.
+Using Notero requires setting up a Notion database, connecting it to Notero, and installing the Notero plugin in Zotero.
 Detailed setup instructions are below.

 ### Configure Notion